 Kyle holds a BS in Communications from the University of Pikeville.
 He lives in Hazard with his beautiful wife Vanessa and their three boys.

-Erin Fogarty serves at the Director of External Communications at Addiction Recovery Care (ARC).
+Erin Fogarty serves at the Director of Events and Communications at Addiction Recovery Care (ARC).
 She helps manage the day-to-day operations of the Communications Team of ARC.
 Erin’s efforts include support of the organization’s brand messaging, maximizing and coordinating internal and external communication, development of strategic communications programs, creating media strategies, strategic communications through leadership, vendor management, and signage management.

 Prior to joining ARC, Erin served as the Grants Manager and Gift Officer at The Healing Place, a long-term recovery program for individuals suffering from Substance Use Disorder.
 Erin was responsible for writing high-quality grant proposals and managing all activities related to submitting full proposals and letters of intent.
 Funders included corporations, foundations, and government entities.
 In addiction, Erin was responsible for developing key collaborative relationships with donors and staff throughout the organization and ensuring a high standard of stewardship for organization stakeholders and supporters.